Kecskeméti Gábor

 Editorial Activity

-He has been the managing editor of the Irodalomtörténeti Közlemények (ItK, Publications on History of Literature) from 1996.
-Similarly, he has been the managing editor of the Camoenae Hungaricae, a foreign language yearbook meant to promote the Hungarian scholarship investigating the history of Neo-Latin literature, from its foundation in 2004.
-He has been a member of the editorial board of the periodical entitled, Publicationes Universitatis Miskolcinensis: Sectio Philosophica from 2008.
-Finally, he has been one of the editors of the Historia Litteraria book series hosted by the Universitas Publisher.
+Irodalomtörténeti Közlemények (ItK, Publications on History of Literature) from 1996 and its editor-in-chief from 2013.
+Similarly, he has been the managing editor of the Camoenae Hungaricae, a foreign language yearbook meant to promote the Hungarian scholarship investigating the history of Neo-Latin literature, from its foundation in 2004 and became its editor-in-chief in 2023.
+He has been a member of the editorial board of the periodical entitled, Publicationes Universitatis Miskolcinensis: Sectio Philosophica from 2008, and that of Antikvitás és Reneszánsz (Antiquity and Renaissance, published in Szeged) from 2018.
+He has been one of the editors of the Historia Litteraria book series hosted by the Universitas Publisher.
+Since 2022 (from the 40th volume), he has been the editor of the book series Humanizmus és reformáció (Humanism and Reformation).

 Involvement in Higher Education and Doctoral Training